yaml-language-server: $schema=../platforms/network-schema.json

 peerAddress: peer0.carrier-net.org3proxy.blockchaincloudpoc.com:443 # Must include port, External URI of the peer

-ordererAddress: orderer1.org1proxy.blockchaincloudpoc.com:443 # Must include port, External or internal URI of the orderer
+ordererAddress: orderer1.supplychain-net.org1proxy.hlf.blockchaincloudpoc-develop.com:443 # Must include port, External or internal URI of the orderer

 - organization: